 I’ve made these using just the 2 teaspoons of baking powder with great results.
 If you don’t have baking soda on hand, you can omit it.

 Spelt flour is my favorite flour and I use it exclusively for my baking projects!
 If you are mildly gluten intolerant you may be able to use gluten flour without any adverse effects.
 It is unlike most of the wheat flour of today as it is not hybridized.
-Here is more info on the nutritional aspect and history of spelt flour from Whole Foods: Spelt if you’re not familiar with it.
+Here is more info on the nutritional aspect of spelt flour – Spelt flour benefits – if you’re not familiar with it.